centau/ecr/tut/groups.md

 `registry:group()` calls will just return the same group for the same set of components.

-Groups are initialized on the first call and will automatically add and remove entities from itself when you change components.
+Groups are initialized on the first call and will automatically re-arrange entities in itself as you change components.

 ## Usage